elm-conf/2019.elm-conf.com/content/speak-at-elm-conf.md

 {
     "title": "Speak at elm-conf",
-    "description": "elm-conf's call for submissions is open through May 19, 2019.
+    "description": "elm-conf's call for submissions was open through May 19, 2019.
 We want your talk!"
 }
 ---

 # Speak at elm-conf

-elm-conf's call for speakers is open!
-We are accepting proposals now through May 19.
-Whether you've been giving talks for years or this will be your first (and *especially* then), we want to hear from you!
+elm-conf's call for speakers is now closed.
+We accepted proposals from April 9 through May 19, 2019.

 ## Just the facts, please